nguyenhphilip/camino/content/posts/final-goodbye.md

 I arrived in Belgium late in the afternoon.
 The weather was exceptional: half-clouded skies with no reservation of sunlight, a perfect balance of cool and warm.
 I exited from the train station and hoisted myself against a tall statue, eagerly looking for my squirrelly Belgium.
 15 minutes had passed before I noticed her standing only 20 meters behind me, clothed in a hoodie and a black leather jacket, gray faded jeans and the tall leather boots of an amazon.
 Upon realizing who was looking at her, we sprinted toward one another and embraced as someone had just come home from war.
 It felt good to hold her again.
 Her radiating eyes still had the ability to fully arrest my sensibilities.

 We caught up over coffee at a nearby restaurant.
 She talked about the difficulties of returning home, the growing tension between her and her parents, and the continued struggle of trying to find balance within her medical studies.
 I told her about the rest of my time on the Camino – the magical moments, the people I met, reaching Santiago, the decision not to go further, saying goodbye.
-It was surreal, the fact that I was in Belgium, staying with someone I had met on the Camino, with M.
+It was surreal, the fact that I was in Belgium, staying with someone I had met on the Camino, with Marieke.

 I was still confused about my feelings toward her.
 I believed I was in love, but something about it just didn’t feel right.
 Was it because we had met on the Camino?
 Would it have been too good to be true?
 Or did I simply get the vibe that she didn’t love me back in the way I wanted her to?
 I was walking on a thin wire, unsure of when I would fall.

 ## <center>...</center>

 Later we went to a park and continued our conversation.
-The topic transitioned to love when she mentioned that S had sent her a firey, passionate email admitting that he had fallen in love with her the moment they met.
+The topic transitioned to love when she mentioned that Stepan had sent her a firey, passionate email admitting that he had fallen in love with her the moment they met.
 She was confused and a bit bewildered by the letter.

 We often wondered why he was walking the Camino, a question which he always deflected or never gave a straight answer to.
 Maybe he wasn't ready to tell us why he was walking.